Cwantic/Documentation/Settings/Specifications.md

 # Specifications

->The specification screen is only available if MetaPiping is active on your licence.
+>The specification screen is only available if MetaPiping is active on your license.

 ![Image](../Images/Spec1.jpg)

-MetaPiping let you create **specifications** = predefined choice of piping elements and properties dedicated to a particular project.
+MetaPiping lets you create **specifications** = predefined choice of piping elements and properties dedicated to a particular project.

 It brings together a variety of information :